Dropping, Adding and Withdrawing from Courses

 - Once the the Refund Period (first three weeks of the Fall and Spring semesters) has ended, a student who wishes to withdraw from 9 or more credits must obtain each instructor's signature on Drop/Add form.
 In addition, the student must obtain the signature of a Student Personnel Counselor (Nassau Hall, Building M, Room 19, 516 572-7141).

-- Submit form at Office of the Registrar, in the Tower Lower Level and keep student copy for your records.
+- Submit form at Office of the Registrar and keep student copy for your records.

 Grading options (Incomplete, S/U, UU, Repeats, UW)